eda-ricercatore/gulyas-scripts/notes/operazione-andare-a-spaa.md

 To-do list:
 + [ ] Figure what conferences to target next.
 + [ ] Build noise-based logic circuit for matrix and tensor operations, and to implement artificial neural networks.
++ [ ] Use circuits and scripts from TA job as toy examples to test my NBL solutions.
 + [x] **Reference machine learning libraries!!!**
 + [x] Libraries associated with NumFOCUS.
 + [ ] Store test results in a database (in *CSV* format), and manage it with a *SQL*